dieonysus/ESIOT_Assignment_One/README.md

 - `WAKE_UP_TIME`: Sets an inactivity period of 10 seconds before the device goes to sleep.
 - **LCD Address**: Sets up the LCD screen with I2C address 0x27, 16 columns, and 4 rows.
 - **REDLED (pin 13)**: Controls a red LED that indicates system states.
-- `LEDS[]`: List taht includes the pins of the green LED lights (can be changed based on your setup).
+- `LEDS[]`: An array that includes the pins of the green LED lights (can be changed based on your setup).
-- `BUTTONS[]`: List that includes the pins of the buttons (can be changed based on your setup) that are used to change status of LED lights.
+- `BUTTONS[]`: An array that includes the pins of the buttons (can be changed based on your setup) that are used to change status of LED lights.
 - **Game States**: `isIntroDisplayed`, `isDifficultySelected`, `isGameStarted`, `isGameOver`, etc., keep track of where the user is in the game flow.
 - **Score Variables**: `currentScore` and `highScore` store the user’s score for the current round and highest score achieved.

+## Game Setup (`setup()`)
+- Initializes serial communication for debugging.
+- Sets up the LCD, activates the backlight, and seeds the random number generator.
+- Configures each button in the `BUTTONS` array as an input and each `LED` in LEDS as an output.
+- Enables interrupts for each button to wake up the microcontroller from sleep when pressed.
+- Initializes the last activity time to detect inactivity.